Celebrity Cruises Classes Explained: AquaClass vs The Retreat vs Concierge

 Is AquaClass Worth It?

-AquaClass is good for guests who want wellness to be one focus of their vacation.
-The in-room workout gear, special spa passes, and overall attention to health in AquaClass is certainly a special offering from Celebrity Cruises.
+AquaClass is suitable for guests who want wellness to be a vacation focus, or it's simply a lifestyle value they wish to emphasize during vacation.
+The in-room workout gear, including fitness classes, access to the SEA Thermal Suite, and overall attention to health in AquaClass, are certainly special offerings from Celebrity Cruises.

 If you’re not that into wellness or fitness, but you love the idea of a dedicated restaurant and some extra special attention, spring for The Retreat instead.